Total TimePrep: 20 min. Bake: 15 min.

 - For Devonshire cream, in a large bowl, beat the cream cheese, confectioners' sugar and vanilla until fluffy.
 Gradually beat in enough cream to achieve a spreading consistency.
 Cover and chill for at least 2 hours.

 - For scones, combine the dry ingredients in a large bowl.
 Cut in butter until mixture resembles fine crumbs.
-Add the apricots, pecans and orange peel.
+Add the apricots, pecans and orange zest.
 With a fork, rapidly stir in 1 cup whipping cream just until moistened.

 - Turn onto a floured surface; knead 5-6 times.
 Divide in half; shape each into a ball.
 Flatten each ball into a 6-in. circle; cut each circle into eight wedges.
 Place 1 in. apart on an ungreased baking sheet.
 Brush with remaining whipping cream.